-It is standard to check that if a physical SRB measure $\mu$ exists, then its compact support $K $ is a statistical attractor.
-In this sense statistical attractors are the natural generalization of ergodic attractors (being these latter, when they exist, the $f$-invariant compact sets that satisfy Definition \ref{definitionPhysical}).
-The following Theorem \ref{theoremC} states a weak converse property.
-On the one hand we have that the minimal compact support of a physical SRB measure, when it exists, is an $\alpha$-obs. minimal statistical attractor for some $\alpha>0$.
-On the other hand Theorem \ref{theoremC} asserts that any $\alpha$-obs minimal statistical attractor is the minimal compact support of a set of physical-like or SRB-like measures.
-Those measures are obtained after applying the Krylov-Bogolyubov procedure to the empirical probabilities constructed in Equality \ref{equation1}.
-Indeed, this procedure consists in taking any weak$^*$ partial limit of the time averages of non necessarily invariant probabilities.
+It is straightforward to check that the minimal compact support of an SRB measure, when this measure exists, is an $\alpha$-obs. minimal statistical attractor for some $\alpha>0$.
+The following Theorem \ref{theoremC} asserts a kind of converse statement: any $\alpha$-obs minimal statistical attractor is the minimal compact support of a set of SRB-like measures.
+The latter measures are obtained after applying the Krylov-Bogolyubov procedure to the empirical probabilities constructed in Equality (\ref{equation1}).
+The method takes any weak$^*$ partial limit of the time averages of non necessarily invariant probabilities.